stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/01-authoring-content.markdown

 ## Inline Content

 Inline Content is content that is created directly within a page.
+Rather than filling in fields to create content which will be added to a page later, you have a completed page design where you edit the text and image content.
 Content Pages start with a design which is then created with Fragments.
 Inside of the Fragments, a developer can define where text and images can be placed or edited.
 Marketers and content writers are then free to write or add images within the page, and publish it.